sztupy/wafrn/docs/deployment.md

 2. Create a new domain for your Bluesky service.
 For example we'll use `bsky.example.com`

-3. Make sure in your DNS host both `bsky.example.com` and `*.bsky.example.com` points to the computer you're running docker compose
+3. Make sure in your DNS host both `bsky.example.com` and `*.bsky.example.com` points to the computer you're running docker compose (we also recomend \*.example.com)

 4. Make sure `COMPOSE_PROFILES=bluesky` is set in your `.env` file